 This approach is not recommended for changing large tables.

 Directly to MySQL

-You can apply schema changes directly to MySQL.
-VTTablet will eventually notice the change and update itself.
-You can also
+You can apply schema changes directly to the underlying MySQL shard master instances.
+VTTablet will eventually notice the change

 ReloadSchema command to make it reload immediately.

 This approach can be extended to use schema deployment tools like